 Maciej Walczuk, XR Scotland activist and engineering student, said: “We don’t have a choice, the fossil fuel industry is already causing deaths of the most vulnerable people on this planet.
 Places like this must look into the future, to survive they need to transform into doing work that doesn’t compromise our future instead of trying to continue making profit off the expansion of a deadly industry.”

 Meanwhile, the Oil and Gas Authority is continuing with plans to explore for new oil at Cambo near Shetland, the organisation noted.

 Eleanor Harris, XR Scotland activist and community artist, said: “As someone who desperately wants to have children, it breaks my heart that projects like Cambo are still in the pipeline jeopardising any chance we have of a livable future and leading to the death of billions of people.”

 Earlier this year activists occupied Queen Elizabeth House, the new UK Government Hub on Sibbald Walk, and blocked the main entrance by sitting and lying down, demanding that the Prime Minister puts a stop to the approval of the Cambo offshore oil field.

-The Cambo oil field off the coast of the Shetland Islands, which is 30 per cent owned by Shell and 70 per cent by private equity firm Siccar Point Energy, contains over 800 million barrels of oil.
-It is one of the largest undeveloped fields in the UKCS and will open up other prospects for potential development in the area.
+The Cambo oil field off the coast of the Shetland Islands, which is 30 per cent owned by Shell and 70 per cent by private equity firm Siccar Point Energy.

 In June 2021, Siccar Point said it was moving forward with its Cambo development project, which was delayed last year due to the challenging market environment.
 Drilling operations are now scheduled for 2022 and the first production is expected in 2025.